mattwilmott/terraform-provider-foreman/README.md

 }
 ```

-This will interrogate the provider and should output something similar to
 **TODO**

 if you have already planned the terraform resources you can taint them essentially marking them to be rebuilt

-Now you can write your own plan similar to the example.
+Now you can write your own main.tf similar to the example.
 Reference the terraform documentation at https://terraform.io/intro/getting-started/build.html

 Once a plan has been created you are ready to apply the plan and actually deploy.

-**So far I have implemented this as a simple call to the hammer command.
-Terraform providers are typically fully CRUD designed but so far I have only made the create functionality.**
+**This provider is an interface between terraform and the Foreman API.
+Terraform providers are typically fully CRUD designed but so far I have only made the create functionality.
+I will work on the others as necessary.**

 ```
 # In the directory of your my_custom_terraform.tf file